ahoyvarun/Data-Analytics-1-Stats-ML/README.md

-# Data-Analytics-1-Stats-ML
+#Stats&ML

-Day 1: Exploratory Data Analysis on a Real-World Dataset
+Day 1
-Motivation: I wanted to enhance my data analysis skills by working with a real-world dataset, performing statistical analysis, and visualizing key insights.
+Exploratory Data Analysis on a Real-World Dataset: I wanted to enhance my data analysis skills by working with a real-world dataset, performing statistical analysis, and visualizing key insights.
 Steps:
 	•	Loaded a benchmark dataset from a real-world source.
 	•	Conducted descriptive statistical analysis, including measures of central tendency and dispersion.
 	•	Created meaningful visualizations to uncover patterns and trends in the dataset.

-Day 2: Understanding Sampling Techniques and the Central Limit Theorem
+Day 2
-Motivation: I was curious about how different sampling methods impact statistical analysis and wanted to explore the Central Limit Theorem in action.
+Understanding Sampling Techniques and the Central Limit Theorem: I was curious about how different sampling methods impact statistical analysis and wanted to explore the Central Limit Theorem in action.
 Dataset: Used the Iris dataset to apply different sampling techniques.
 Steps:
 	•	Loaded the dataset and explored its structure.